anthturner/CTFd-OAuth2/README.md

 Add OAuth2 authentication to CTFd 2.x using compatible providers.
 Users can be linked between the CTFd User database and the OAuth provider; these users can be created on the fly or not.

+## THIS PLUGIN DOES NOT YET WORK PROPERLY!

 ✅ `Flask-Dance` is required.

 ## Supported Providers: